meleksabit/ai-powered-alerting-system/README.md

     AutoModelForSequenceClassification.from_pretrained('distilbert-base-uncased-finetuned-sst-2-english'); \
     AutoTokenizer.from_pretrained('distilbert-base-uncased-finetuned-sst-2-english')"

-# Copy only the application code explicitly
+# Copy application code from the root directory
 COPY my_app/ ./my_app/

 # Change ownership of the /app directory to the non-root user